yrssl01/yerlanuly-python/README.md

 ## Running the program

 1. Ensure that you are on the same directory where `yerlanuly_python.py` file is located.
-2. Run the program by executing the following commands:
+2. Run the program by executing the following commands in the terminal:

         python3 yerlanuly_python.py